fireship-io/fireship.io/content/lessons/angular-ngrx-redux-starter-guide/index.md

 ```
 ### post.actions.ts

-Every action will be managed within it's own class.
+Every action will be managed within its own class.
 This makes it possible to use a  `constructor` to send a data payload when a new action instance is created.
 A key benefit of this approach is that it allows you to strong type the data that is sent with a given action's payload.

 ```typescript
 import { Action } from '@ngrx/store';